linode/docs/docs/guides/kubernetes/kubernetes-vs-nomad/index.md

 -   Simpler and often requiring less configuration.

--   Suited to smaller teams, fewer maintenance resources.
+-   Suited to smaller teams with fewer maintenance resources.

 -   Wider range of platforms, operating on macOS and Windows in addition to Linux.

 **Cons**:

--   Newer, with less community support and less developed tooling.
+-   Newer, with less community support and developed tooling.

--   Closely tied to HashiCorp tools and language.
+-   Closely tied to the HashiCorp tools and language.

 ## How Do Nomad and Kubernetes Compare?